OpenF2/F2/docs/src/container-development.md

 You will find a basic container in the [project repo on GitHub](https://github.com/OpenF2/F2/tree/master/examples/container/) along with a number of sample apps.

-Once the script tag has been added, it is up to the Container Provider to configure and customize the container.
+Once the script tag has been added, it is up to the Container Developer to configure and customize the container.
 The first step is getting a ContainerID.

 ### F2 ContainerID